open-dxp/data-hub-bundle/doc/10_GraphQL/08_Operators/README.md

 # Operators

-Operators allow to modify and transform the data before it is delivered to the endpoint or stored in Pimcore, depending on whether they are used in a query or a mutation.
+Operators allow to modify and transform the data before it is delivered to the endpoint or stored in OpenDxp, depending on whether they are used in a query or a mutation.

 <div class="image-as-lightbox"></div>